Two Chevrons Apart

 • One million children in over 3,000 British schools participated in an experiment to discover if it is possible to create earthquakes by all jumping off chairs.

 • The outbreak of Foot & Mouth affected zoos and farms all over the country.
-Dublin's St Patrick's Day parade was delayed two months.
+Dublin's St Patrick's Day parade was delayed by two months, confusing May's tourists.

 • Alicia Keys swept the board at the Grammys with five nominations for Fallin.